ForeverZyh/datahawk/README.md

 #### Usage

 Usage is quite intuitive!
-You can find on-screen instructions by hovering over the information icons.
+You can find on-screen instructions by hovering over the information icons ℹ️.

 ## License